angielsteele/visitliverpool3/README.md

 - I used [Page speed](https://pagespeed.web.dev/) to assess accessibility issues.
 This was advised by my mentor.
 Accessibility issues altered as a result of this were the 'Social nav' to include sc-only for identifying the links due to only icons being used.
 The site also identified that I was not using correct semantic order for some headings.
 I wanted to have a smaller heading, but was required to use h2 for correct ordering.
 My mentor advised to use a h2 with a class of h3.

-- Family identied Social Media links not working, have checked the links and replaced with correct links.
+- Family identified Social Media links not working, have checked the links and replaced with correct links.

 - Friends have identified some spelling errors, which have now been corrected.

 ### Mobile Testing

-- Family identied Social Media links not working, have checked the links and replaced with correct links.
+- Family identified Social Media links not working, have checked the links and replaced with correct links.

 - Family identified that the Social Media links were dark blue on the footer and did not stand out.
 The media query did not work due to 2 competing queries, altered so that the text is white, and reduced the size for tablet and below.